 Stan mainly worked as a cameraman, using an Olympus Pen EE camera.
 This camera was launched as a halframe compact, which meant it took a negative half the size of a regular 35mm camera, so you could get 72 frames rather than the usual 36.
 Obviously the quality wasn’t as good, but Olympus figured that for most people wanting just ordinary prints it would be fine (just as manufacturers today have correctly surmised most people are happy with pictures off their mobile phone rather than a dedicated camera!).
 The Olympus was ideal for the Walking Pictures trade (and was widely used by Wrates in Skegness as well), though the resultant walkies are not technically as good as those taken before the War.
 Firms got round this by supplying smaller prints.

-Stan used to cover the Miner’s Camp, Winthorpe Avenue and Ingoldmells, and they had kiosks at those locations, as well as at the Tower Gardens on the sea front.
+Stan used to cover the kiosks at the Miner’s Camp, Winthorpe Avenue and Ingoldmells, as well as at the Tower Gardens on the sea front.
 He was just 19 at the time and remembers the job as much for meeting plenty of girls as anything!

 Sharpe Atherton walkies were half the size of postcard prints and apart from their original paper wallet, have no identification on them.
 The firm went into colour walkies as early as 1969.
-I assume they did black and white before that but have yet to see any.
 Stan recalls that the colour films were originally processed and printed by hand at the works in town.
 Arthur then took delivery of the first Kodak automated colour printing machine in the U.K., which suggests that the business was doing quite well (rivals Wrates were selling colour walkies by 1967.)
 With this machine Sharpe Atherton could now offer Print & Developing services for holiday-makers as well as chemists shops in the area.
 “I also remember my mother worked (at Walfreds)(?) and did the hand colouring of black and white prints in the ’50s.”

 Arthur’s grandson Darren Sharpe says he was told the firm also invested in equipment to print photographs onto ceramic plates for souvenirs.
 He recalls props including a Shetland Pony and a monkey, plus Wombles suits and giant Chewing Gum packets (which I have also seen used at other walkie firms.)